The Wizard

 Mentioned in hushed tones by wizards.
 This is a translation.

 • You can steal spells by being hit by them.
 When you suffer some effect from an ability, roll willpower.
-If you succeed (and don’t die), you copy the ability or spell in your brain.
+If you succeed (and don’t die), you copy the ability or spell in your psyche.

 • For each time you have studied this book, you can eat the heart or essence of a creature and gain one of its passive features.
 These features count as spells.